jadecobra/python_tdd_exercises/source/classes.rst

 test_classy_person_greeting
 *********************************************************************************

-I can also do this with a class_
+I can also make a person with a class_

 ----